PGCert Early Years Practice (EYTS)

 Alongside these fantastic facilities, you will also find places to eat and drink, as well as plenty of green space to relax in.

 We have an incredible collection of teaching resources housed in the Learning Hub.
 A treasure trove for teachers, the Learning Hub contains an extensive selection of teaching aids for loan or reference, from big books to puppets.
 A printing and binding facility, and technical equipment library are also available for your use.

-The quality of research at the Institute of Education was recognised in the latest Research Excellence Framework (2014), the system for assessing the quality of research in UK higher education institutions, which placed the Institute of Education in the top quartile of education departments in the UK.
+The quality of research at the Institute of Education was recognised in the latest Research Excellence Framework (2021), the system for assessing the quality of research in UK higher education institutions.
+98% of our research is of international standing (REF 2021, combining 4*, 3* and 2* submissions – Education).